Workday/canvas-kit/modules/_labs/pagination/react/README.md

 - `lastPage` - the page number for the last page (it can also be used as a total page count)
 - `range` - an array of page numbers included in the visible range
 - `rangeSize` - the size of the visible range
-- `rangeMin` - the first page number in the visible range
-- `rangeMax` - the last page number in the visible range

 #### Events